Old Collegians Rugby Club

 Old Collegians Rugby Club, also known as Old Coll's, is a rugby union club in Adelaide, South Australia.
 The team was founded in 1937, and plays at Tregenza Reserve.
-The club's jersey is red and blue.
+The club's jersey is maroon and blue.

 History

 Old Collegians first played in 1937 as Prince Alfred Old Collegians Rugby Club.

 During World War II, the competition ceased from 1941 and the club was reformed on the renewal of the competition in the state in 1945.
 The club was then named Old Collegians Rugby Club.

 OC's first home ground was in the centre of Victoria Park racecourse; the club later moved to the dairy cow-grazed pastures of the south parklands and in 1953 moved again to its current location at Tregenza Oval.

 In the early 1980s the club ran an U/18 team for three years and then formed the Junior Collegians in 1985.
 OC now competes in each junior age bracket.

 OC is one of the two founding clubs (the other being Adelaide University) of the women's South Australian rugby competition and the only club to compete continuously from the first games in 1995 until 2018.

 Many OC players have captained or represented the state at senior and junior levels over the years and have taken out SARU individual player awards.
 The greatest achievement so far has gone to Rod Hauser, who was selected for the Wallabies while playing for OC.
-In 2013 D'arcy Sadler was contracted to the Australian women's sevens squad while continuing to play for OC between tournaments.

-The Club Guernsey has changed colours from the initial maroon and blue jumper with a PAC crest, to broad maroon and navy hoops in 1955, to its current light red and blue hoops in the mid 1970s.
+The Club Guernsey has changed colours from the initial maroon and blue jumper with a PAC crest, to broad maroon and navy hoops in 1955, to light red and blue hoops in the mid-1970s, before returning to their traditional maroon and royal blue in 2025.

-The club's 75th year in 2012 was celebrated with a gala dinner attended by over 550 people.